DreymaR/BigBagKbdTrixPKL/README.md

     - There are several ergonomic variants, which you can read about in the Big Bag: Curl(DH), Angle, Wide, Sym etc.
 * To use the chosen layout(s) and settings, select the Refresh EPKL menu option.
 * By default, help images show up when modifiers are pressed.
 Change the `img_HideStates` setting from `0` to `-` to always show images.
 * This image shows the EPKL tray menu.
-Right-click the `Co` icon in the lower right corner of your screen, maybe via 'show hidden icons'.
+Right-click the `Co` icon in the lower right corner of your screen, if necessary via the 'Show hidden icons' caret.

     ![EPKL tray menu](./Other/Docs/EPKL_Tray-Menu.png)

 More Know-How
 -------------
-* If you want to choose layouts manually instead, copy the Override_Example file to `EPKL_Layouts_Override.ini`.
+* If you want to choose layouts manually, copy the Override_Example file to `EPKL_Layouts_Override.ini`.
-    - There can be a [Layouts_Default][LayDef] and a [Layouts_Override][LayOvr] file.
+    - There can be both [Layouts_Default][LayDef] and [Layouts_Override][LayOvr] files.
 Override entries take precedence.
-* In your `EPKL_Layouts_Override.ini`, activate the layout(s) you want by editing and/or uncommenting (remove initial semicolon).
+* In your Layouts_Override file, activate the layout(s) you want by editing and/or uncommenting (remove initial semicolon).
-    - There are KbdType (@K) etc shortcuts, but you could also type the path to a layout folder out in full.
+    - There are KbdType (@K) and other abbreviations, but you could also type the path to a layout folder out in full.
     - The format is: `layout = ‹layout folder›:‹menu entry›,‹2nd layout folder›:‹2nd menu entry›` etc.
 * The `EPKL_Layouts` .ini files hold layout choices.
 [EPKL_Settings][PklIni] holds general program settings.
 * The `layout.ini` files hold layout settings and mappings.
 They often point to and augment a `BaseLayout` file.
 * There's a "LayStack" for layout info priority.
-Mappings/settings at higher levels will take precedence:
+Mappings/settings at higher levels take precedence:
     - The [EPKL_Layouts_Default][LayDef] holds default and common settings/mappings
-    - The [EPKL_Layouts_Override][LayOvr], if present, can contain overriding layout choices etc
+    - The [EPKL_Layouts_Override][LayOvr], if present, can hold overriding layout choices etc
     - The `BaseLayout` .ini file usually found under each layout type may define most of the layout
     - The `layout.ini` file in the chosen Layout folder gets the last word about remaps etc
     - Beyond this, specialized files may hold settings, info, Extend or DeadKey mappings etc. See below.